bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

                             name, and you search for that name, bugs in *all* those Components will be returned.
-If you don't want this, be sure to also specify the ``product`` argument. creation_time     datetime  Searches for bugs that were created at this time or later.
+If you don't want this, be sure to also specify the ``product`` argument. count_only        boolean   If set to true, an object with a single key called "bug_count" will be returned which is the number of bugs that matched the search. creation_time     datetime  Searches for bugs that were created at this time or later.
 May not be an array. creator           string    The login name of the user who created the bug.
 You